[A blog post originally published on the SOMNIUM website]

 The latest releases of DRT include an extra tool called the Object File Analyser.
 This can be used to compare two object files and display details of differences in code and data sizes.
 This is currently provided as a stand-alone tool, rather than integrated with the DRT IDE, to allow more flexibility in usage.

 The DRT Object File Analyser displays the symbols present in the files and compares their sizes.
 You could get some of this information using command line tools such as

 objdump.
 The value of the Object File Analyser is that it automates the process of matching up the data from two object files.
 It also allows the data to be interactively sorted, filtered and searched in various ways.
 This is another example of DRT improving productivity by extracting high-level information and presenting it to the developer in an easy-to-use form.

 You could use the Object File Analyser to compare two files compiled with the DRT toolchain with different optimization options, for example.
 Or you could use it to compare the DRT tools with an alternative toolchain.
 The displayed data can be easily sorted and filtered to highlight the code size reductions made by DRT.

 You can select one or more rows.
-When you do this, the status bar lists: the number of rows selected, the totals sizes of those symbols and the size difference.
+When you do this, the status bar lists: the number of rows selected, the total sizes of those symbols and the size difference.

-You can see more details about any of the symbols by right-clicking and selecting more information from the context menu.
+More details about any of the symbols can be displayed by right-clicking and selecting More information from the context menu.
 In addition to the information already shown, this will display the address of the symbol, its type, any linker flags associated with it, and the source file where the symbols was defined.

-Finally, the data can be exported to a file for further analysis, or so you can keep a log of results for different tools or build options.
+Finally, the data can be exported to a file for further analysis, or to keep a log of results for different tools or build options.

 We have found the Object File Analyser to be a really valuable tool for understanding where code savings can be made.
 We hope you find it useful too.